venkys-io/Code-Blogs/Trees/Easy/BinarySearchTreeSearching/README.md

 # Time complexity: O(log N) for average case (balanced tree), O(N) for worst case (unbalanced tree)
 # Space complexity: O(log N) for average case, O(N) for worst case

-# Class to represent a node
+# Define a class to represent a node in a binary tree
 class Node:
     def __init__(self, data):
         self.data = data  # Data stored in the node
         self.left = self.right = None  # Left and right child nodes

-# Function to insert an element into a BST
+# Function to insert an element into a Binary Search Tree (BST)
 def insertBST(root, data):
     if root is None:
         return Node(data)  # Create a new node with the given data if the root is None